 Corporate Incubator Programs include mentoring and value-added services to support entrepreneurs in building viable, market-ready ideas.
 A corporate incubator starts even before the idea is created.

-In 2016, Bundl helped launch the Didid app with BNP Paribas Fortis.
 Bundl is an excellent example of how a venture development studio works, teaming up with corporates to create new ventures and discover new markets.
 Check out our cases page to learn more about how we build corporate ventures.

 Alliances between established corporations and startups can take many forms — including the co-development of products and services.